 Email: email@example.com | Mobile: (940) 389-3210

-Corbin has been with FCA since 2010, when he started as the first ever Area Representative to serve on staff in Brownwood, Texas.
-In 2013, Corbin became the founding Area Director in Midland, Texas, where under his leadership the FCA staff and ministry rapidly grew around the Permian Basin, before he answered the call to transition into his current position in the spring of 2017.
+Corbin Young has been with FCA since 2010, when he started as the first ever Area Representative to serve on FCA staff in Brownwood, Texas.
+In 2013, Corbin became the founding Area Director in Midland/Odessa.
+Under Corbin’s leadership, God blessed the growth of the FCA staff and ministry around the Permian Basin.
+In the Spring of 2017, he answered the call to transition into his current position as the FCA Campus Director and Men’s Athletic Chaplain at Texas Tech University.
 Corbin also currently serves as Executive Director of the Texas Tech FCA Sports Camp in Lubbock.
-Corbin is a Licensed and Ordained Minister, and has served on several church staffs.
+Corbin is a Licensed and Ordained Minister, and has served in various staff positions at several churches, including most recently the Pastor at First Baptist Church of Tarzan, Texas.
 Corbin was a student-athlete at Howard Payne University, where he received both his Bachelor’s and Master’s degrees in Theology and Ministry.
-He was a 4-year Letterman in Football, Team Captain, All-Conference ASC Slot Receiver, 3-time Academic All-Conference ASC selection, and a Collegiate National Championship qualifier in Olympic Weightlifting.
+He was a 4-year Letterman in Football, Team Captain, ASC All-Conference Slot Receiver, 3-time Academic All-Conference selection, and a Collegiate National Championship qualifier in Olympic Weightlifting.
 Corbin is originally from Paradise, Texas, where he was a multi-sport athlete at Paradise High School.
 Corbin is married to Kandace “Schuelke” Young.
 They met in college, through the FCA Huddle at Howard Payne University, where Kandace was also a Team Captain for the Women’s Tennis program.
-Kandace and Corbin have been married since 2011 and have a son named Kensler Cy and a daughter named Arabelle.
+Kandace and Corbin have been married since 2011 and have two young children: A son named Kensler Cy and a daughter named Arabelle.
 Kandace and Corbin enjoy anything competitive, but especially hunting, fishing, skiing, an above par round of golf, a lucky hand in dominoes, and a heated game of ping pong.

 David Sparkman, Area Representative